SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 ## Reassign Task

-If the policy is set as **Reassign Task** and the workspace owners do not resolve the task by the due date, you can select to have it reassigned to:
+If the policy is set as **Reassign Task** and the workspace owners do not resolve the task by the due date, the Syskit Point Administrators can select to have it reassigned to:

 * **Manager of Reviewer**
 * **Syskit Point Administrators**